On profinite subgroups of an algebraic group over a local field: Introduction

 Thanks to the main structural theorem of Conrad, Gabber and Prasad \cite[5.1.1]{CGP}, we have a deeper understanding of pseudo-reductive groups.
-Hence, there is some hope to generalise results on reductive groups to pseudo-reductive groups and, by d\'evissage, to obtain general results on arbitrary connected algebraic groups.
-Typically, this notion enabled B. Conrad to obtain a Godement compactness criterion in terms of anisotropy for general groups over any local field (note that, until recently, standard references \cite{Margulis} quote this criterion only for reductive groups in positive characteristic, while it was now known to be true without any reductivity condition in characteristic $0$).
+Hence, there is some hope to generalise results on reductive groups to pseudo-reductive groups and, by considering successive quotients, to obtain general results on arbitrary connected algebraic groups.
+Typically, this notion enabled B.~Conrad to obtain a Godement compactness criterion in terms of anisotropy for general groups over any local field (note that, until recently, standard references \cite{Margulis} quote this criterion for general groups in characteristic $0$ but only for reductive groups in positive characteristic, while it is now known to be true even for non-reductive groups in positive characteristic).

 Thanks to the structure theory of unipotent groups provided by Tits \cite[B.2]{CGP}, we have notions of \gts{splitness}, \gts{isotropy} and \gts{anisotropy} for unipotent groups.
 The most intriguing one is anisotropy, defined as follows.